White Tiger Safari & Zoo Mukundpur

 Maharaja Martand Singh Judeo White Tiger Safari and Zoo, also known as Mukundpur White Tiger Safari, is located in Mukundpur of Maihar district of Rewa division.
 The main attraction at the zoo is the World's First White Tiger Safari in which visitors can see white tigers.
 The zoo also houses 40 different endangered species and more than 60 species of non-endangered species within its premises.

+White Tiger Safari & Zoo Mukundpur was named after His Highness Maharaja Martand Singh Judeo of Rewa (princely state).
+Maharaja Martand Singh Judeo of Rewa (princely state) was an Indian wildlife conservationist, he discovered and captured the world's first famous white tiger, later named Mohan, in 1951.
+He found the rare cub in the forests of the former Rewa (princely state), located in the present-day Madhya Pradesh region of India.
+The discovery marked a major milestone in wildlife history, as almost all white tigers in captivity today in the world are descendants of Mohan.

 History

 A part of the former princely state of Rewa, and now a part of Maihar district, the world's first white tiger, Mohan, a mutant variant of the Bengal tiger, was reported and captured.
 The zoo was established in the region in June 2015, and opened for the public in April 2016.

 Location

 The Maharaja Martand Singh Judeo White Tiger Safari and Zoo is located in the Mukundpur of Maihar district of Rewa division.
 The zoo is 15 km far from Rewa and 64 km far from Maihar.

 Geographically, it is one of the unique regions where the white tiger was originally found.
 The overall habitat includes tall trees, shrubs, grasses and bushes with mosaic of various habitat types including woodland and grassland.
 It spreads in area of 100 hectare of undulating topography.
 The natural stream flows from the middle of the zoo and the perennial river Beehad flows parallel to the northern boundary of the zoo.